Shawn-Guo-CN/Lossless_Text_Compression_with_Transformer/README.md

 # Lossless Text Compression with Transformer-based Language Model

-This repo is to demo the concept of lossless compression with Transformers as encoder and decoder.
+This repo is to demo the concept of lossless compression with Transformers-based language model as encoder and decoder.

+Contributors: Shangmin Guo (@Shawn-Guo-CN), Ze Peng (@Raphaelhpze)

 The modules are: